 Perhaps as a result of the 2009 letter ruling, some taxpayers may think "tax free" when they hear "bad faith."
 For example, in Ktsanes v.
-Comm'r,4 the taxpayer worked for the Coast Community College District (CCCD) in Orange County, California.
+Comm'r (a summary opinion and therefore also non-precedential), the taxpayer worked for the Coast Community College District ("CCCD") in Orange County, California.
 In connection with his employment, Ktsanes participated in a group long-term disability insurance program managed by Union Security.

 The premiums were paid by Ktsanes's employer, CCCD, and were not included in Ktsanes's income.
 Ktsanes developed Bell's palsy, which caused him to be unable to continue working for CCCD.
-He filed a claim for long-term disability with Union Security, which the insurance company account of" relationship discussed in O'Gilvie5 for the purposes of the exclusion under section 104(a)(2).
-Petitioner would not have filed his complaint if Union Security had not denied his claim but instead paid him the long-term disability payments that he sought.
-In other words, petitioner sought compensation "on account of" the denial of his long-term disability benefits, not for any physical injuries or physical sickness.6 denied, saying that Ktsanes was not sufficiently disabled to qualify.
+He filed a claim for long-term disability with Union Security, which the insurance company denied, saying that Ktsanes was not sufficiently disabled to qualify.